Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Fixed-Point Iteration for MFGs

-The next lemma is the key observation for our improved contraction result, which essentially combines the variations of the state-flow measures we have obtained under $\pmb H$ in a matrix inequality format.
+The next lemma is the key observation for our (eventual) contraction result for $\pmb H_T$ over $(\mathcal P(X)^{T-1},\|\cdot\|_{\mathrm T,\mathrm{TV}})$, which essentially combines the variations of the state-flow measures we have obtained under $\pmb H_T$ in Lemmas \ref{lem:f2} and \ref{lem:f1} in a matrix inequality format.